Tax and Accounting Firm M&A: Performing Due Diligence

 Description

-Due diligence should always include financial, operational, and risk assessments.
-For CPA firms, however, their people might be considered their most valuable asset.
+Due diligence should always include financial, tax, operational, and risk assessments.
+For CPA firms, as well as other professional service providers and service companies; however, their people might be considered their most valuable asset.
 Understanding the practice niches and billing structure of a target company is critical for buyers, as is the state of the files and working papers.
+Furthermore, understanding what you can and cannot do to retain employees is also critical.
+Also, understanding the lack of restrictions on employees that choose to exit the company after the transaction also is critical.
 For sellers, investing in due diligence could reduce risks and realize a greater selling price.
 Both buyers and sellers are concerned with the tax implications of the arrangement.

 Listen as our panel of M&A experts explains performing due diligence for tax and accounting firms and offers pre-planning advice to facilitate these acquisitions.